Consulting

 Many people have already interacted with RPA without being aware of it.
 For example, when visiting a website, we often get a message from the company in a pop-up chat window.
 These messages are preprogrammed and sent by special robots that are designed to answer the most common inquiries and questions.
 No human employee has to intervene at all.

 This allows brands to answer customer questions quickly and let their human employees focus on mission-critical tasks and serve their customers more efficiently.
-This is the essence of the potential of Robotic Process Automation in retail banking.
+This is the essence of the potential of Robotic Process Automation in retail banking and other financial institutions.

 But how can banks and financial institutions benefit from implementing RPA?
 Here's the answer.